penguin-cmyk/rust-learning/concepts/variables/constants.md

 # [🦀] Constants in rust
 ---------------------------------------------------------------------------------------------------------------------------------
-- (I know this doesn't really fit into the variable category like said in the book but its better placed in here for readability)
+- (I know this doesn't really fit into the variable category like said in the book but its better placed in here for readability of the project)
 ---------------------------------------------------------------------------------------------------------------------------------
 - First you **aren't** allowed to use *mut* with constants
   - constants are always immutable